Rebalancing Routes With Route4Me’s Optimization Editor

 To access your Optimizations List, click “Routes” and select “Optimizations.”

-The “Optimizations” screen is split into 3 sections:
+The “Optimizations” screen is split into three sections:

 Optimizations List: displays all active optimizations on your account.
 If the routes were planned using the “Multiple Drivers Route” optimization type, then one optimization may include more than one route;